-- A set of connectives is called adequate iff corresponding to every possible truth table there is at least one sentence using only those connectives. - By "every possible truth table," I mean every combination of 1s and 0s in the column under the main connective.
+- A set of connectives is called adequate iff corresponding to every possible truth table there is at least one sentence using only those connectives. - A language is expressively complete iff its connectives are adequate - By "every possible truth table," I mean every combination of 1s and 0s in the column under the main connective.

-Theorem 3: Negation and conjunction are adequate if we use only one propositional variable.
+Theorem 3: Negation and Conjunction are Adequate, if we use only one propositional variable.